How we are helping

 It is in Australia’s interest to support a stable and economically sound and resilient Nauru that has the capacity to effectively manage its resources and deliver to its community the benefits from economic and labour mobility opportunities.
 Australia is Nauru’s most significant donor, contributing approximately 15 per cent of domestic revenue in 2014–15.
 Australia’s aid in Nauru forms part of our broader economic and diplomacy efforts to promote prosperity and security in the Pacific region.

-Recent significant growth in the private sector has resulted in Nauru now enjoying almost full employment with many households earning higher incomes than has been the case for many years, however, poor health and education outcomes persist.
-Despite significant progress in reducing Nauru’s debt burden in recent years, high debt levels continue to absorb significant funding and the economy is easily affected by external influences.
+Recent significant growth in economic activity and public revenue has resulted in Nauru now enjoying almost full employment, with many households earning higher incomes than has been the case for many years.
+However, poor health and education outcomes persist.
+Despite significant progress in reducing Nauru’s debt burden in recent years the economy is easily affected by external influences.
 Energy and clean water production are reliant on the costly importation of diesel fuel.
 Public sector management is hampered by a lack of skilled and qualified personnel, and critical national infrastructure is dilapidated.

 Australia’s Seasonal Worker Programme (SWP), led by the Department of Employment, connects Pacific island and Nauruan workers with Australian employers experiencing labour shortages, typically in rural and remote areas.
-Nauru is about to send its second cohort of 20-30 workers to Queensland and Victoria.
+In 2015 Nauru sent its second cohort of 17 workers to Victoria.

 Australia’s commitment to development cooperation with Nauru is ongoing with a shared objective of supporting stable and fiscally responsible government; promoting human development and essential infrastructure services.